-Jazz Matinee, 4pm-6pm, Monday through Thursday
+Jazz Matinee, 4-6pm, Monday through Thursday

 In his 40-plus-year career as a harmonica player, the instrument has taken him from the streets of the Great Brook Valley Housing Projects of Worcester, MA to memorable performances around the world.

-In the 1980s, Williamson began freelance music writing for such local outlets as the Worcester Telegram and Worcester Magazine.
+In the 1980's, Williamson began freelance music writing for such local outlets as Worcester Telegram and Worcester Magazine.
 Some of his favorite interviews of that period include those with Waylon Jennings, Sonny Rollins, B.B.
 King, Milt Jackson, Laura Nyro, and Mose Allison.
 He also started programming shows at a local community radio station, eventually becoming its jazz director.

 In 1998, he was hired as the A&E Editor at Worcester Magazine, where for the next 10 years he was afforded the opportunity to interview many of his favorite musicians, artists and writers -- a partial list includes, Linda Ronstadt, Sonny Rollins, B.B.
 King, E.L.
 Doctrow, Katarina Witt, and Darrell Hammond, among hundreds more.

 Willamson is the author of The Jazz Worcester Real Book, bios and profiles of Worcester jazz musicians including Jaki Byard, Frank Capp, Barbara Carroll, Boots Mussulli, and Tony Zano, among others.
-As a freelance writer, his work can be read in Boston Magazine, Blues Wire, The WPI Journal, Blues Audience, Artscope, JazzEd and North Shore Living.
+As a freelance writer, his work can be read in Boston Magazine, Blues Wire, WPI Journal, Blues Audience, Artscope, JazzEd and North Shore Living.

 Williamson’s harmonica styling can be heard on a series of folk, rock, blues and jazz musicians’ albums.
 His first release as a leader, Chromatic Swing, appeared in 2000.
 He now has five albums to his credit.